top

 (Mobile users press “+” at upper right to see the menu.)

-Over twenty-five years, Moshe taught eight lessons a week and recorded nearly 600 of them.
+For over twenty-five years, Moshe taught eight lessons a week.
 He would teach a lesson and record it on a reel-to-reel tape, then replay it to the next group and observe their process.
-He would then make changes to the recording until he was satisfied with the lesson.
+Then he would make changes to the recording until he was satisfied with the lesson.

-Many people have analyzed the progression of Moshe’s teaching between the AY lessons and his trainings in the US in the late 1970s and early 1980s.
+Many people have analyzed the progression of Moshe’s teaching between the development of the AY lessons and his trainings in the US in the late seventies and early eighties.
 One conclusion is that the AY lessons are more gymnastic and bio-mechanical, and his later teaching is more sensory-awareness based.
 This may be true, and I can see the logic of it, having gone—slogged!—through the Amherst training twice.
-Regardless of how he progressed through his teaching, I will share my own synthesis, which, of course, represents only where I am at in this moment.

-2. While these lessons are based on Moshe Feldenkrais’s work, they are all my own language, pacing, interpretation, and teaching style.
+• While these recordings follow Moshe Feldenkrais’s structure, they are my own language, pacing, interpretation, and teaching style.

-3. For ease of use for trainee-students and practitioners, I’ve included Moshe’s original titles.
-Subtitles show the Treasury reference if you want to look at more lessons in that theme.
+• I’ve referenced the original AY titles for ease of use.
+Subtitles show the Treasury reference if you want to see more lessons relating to that theme.

 The aim is not complete relaxation, but healthy, powerful, easy and pleasurable exertion.
 The reduction of tension is necessary because efficient movement should be effortless.
 Inefficiency is sensed as effort and prevents doing more and better.
 The gradual reduction of useless effort is necessary in order to increase kinesthetic sensitivity, without which a person cannot become self-regulating.